remifan/LabPtPTm2/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]
 [![DOI](https://img.shields.io/badge/doi-10.6084/m9.figshare.14843037-blue.svg)](https://doi.org/10.6084/m9.figshare.14843037.v1)

-1125km 7-channel DP-16QAM WDM transmission using quantum random source.
+1125km 7-channel DP-16QAM WDM transmission using quantum random bit source.
 This dataset was collected in Jan 2021.

 [dataloader](#data-apis) is the easiest method to access this dataset if you using Python